kristianmandrup/broccoli-ember-script/README.md

 # broccoli-ember-script

-A CoffeeScript filter for Broccoli.
+A EmberScript filter for [Broccoli](https://github.com/joliss/broccoli).
+This plugin simply compiles EmberScript to JS for Broccoli to further process, allowing Broccoli to control things such as optimization.

 ## Installation